hilton/hilton.github.com/presentations/naming-guidelines.md

 _Guideline._ Only use verbs that suggest transformation, like `convert`, for methods that return the result.

-_Refactoring._ Return result, or change the verb to indicate what the method transforms
+_Refactoring._ Return result, or change the verb to indicate what the method transforms.

-_Example violations._ `javaToNative` with return type `void`
+_Example violations._ `javaToNative` with return type `void`.

 _References:_ \[[3](#references)\]